yuanjia01/yuanjia01.github.io/_posts/2022-10-31-legendre-transform.md

 Let's get started.

-[//]: Motivate the post by appealing to frustration and common misconceptions of Legendre transforms
-[//]: Have a picture as early on as possible

 ## Curves and tangent lines

-I'll start by posing a seemingly unrelated problem to you, but it contains all the intuition you'll need to understand Legendre transforms:
+I'll start by posing a seemingly unrelated problem, but it contains all the intuition you'll need to understand Legendre transforms:

 > If I give you a curve in the $$x$$-$$y$$ plane, how would you describe its
 > tangent lines?